POWDER-RANGER/POWDER-RANGER/README.md

 **🔷 Human-Centric Automation**
 AI that amplifies human capability—building trust through transparency, control, and ethical design.

+**🔷 Ethical AI Commitment**
+Committed to AI systems that serve humanity, are interpretable, controllable, and reinforce ethical boundaries.
+This is not Skynet—it's intelligent technology for good.

 **🔷 Chaos Management & Anti-Fragility**
 Embracing complexity, engineering for unpredictability, and building adaptive systems that thrive in chaotic environments.
 Systems don't just withstand disruption—they grow stronger through stress.